dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
 that was only 10
-miles and so so one of the things is so splits by the way I met him up on Monday oh yeah nice monday tuesday and wednesday he got back to me when he went back to Russia and he said look we averaged 24 kilometres a day walking I
+miles and so one of the things is so splits by the way I met him up on Monday nice monday tuesday and wednesday he got back to me when he went back to Russia and he said look we averaged 24 kilometres a day walking I